wimols/wimols.github.io/_posts/2020-09-24-avebury-part-two.md

 - Sarsen
 ---

-In this article I paint a general picture of the Avebury Stone Circle.
+<span style="color: blue;">In this article I paint a general picture of the Avebury Stone Circle.</span>

 # First meeting.
 Avebury is a village in Great Britain in the English county of Wiltshire.
 It is located 2 km north of the road from London to Bath.
 There are about 500 inhabitants.